The MneExperiment Pipeline

 Select the preprocessing pipeline applied to the continuous data.
 Options are

-all the processing steps defined in MneExperiment.raw
+all the processing steps defined in MneExperiment.raw, as well as

-for using unprocessed raw data.
+"raw" for using unprocessed raw data.

 subject